In the year 1914 the Folmer Graflex Company proudly presented " Young Mr. Graflex".

 The front is of exceptional rigidity, as the focus racks and front standards are stamped from one piece of heavy brass.

 This insures absolute parallelism of the front and focal plane and also gives the front a permanent rigidity.

 The focusing hood is readily detachable, allowing easy access to the ground glass focusing screen.
 The focusing hood is automatic in its action, and is finished with a square top, making it exceptionally easy to secure vertical pictures with the camera held on its side.

 The focusing pinion is adjusted though a split washer, which affords sufficient tension to hold the front at any point when focusing, irrespective of the position of the camera.

-The auto Graflex Junior is supplied with a depressed cupped metal front for carrying the lens.
+The Auto Graflex Junior is supplied with a depressed cupped shaped metal front for carrying the lens.
 This metal front is threaded to accept the B&L Zeiss Tessar No. Series Ic lens, Zeiss Kodak Anastigmat No. 1 lens and Cook no. 20 series II (Lens).
-The Auto Graflex Junior is fitted with one tripod screw plate in the bottom of the camera.
+The Auto Graflex Junior is fitted with a tripod screw plate in the bottom of the camera.

 If you find such a camera that needs some care after 100 year, you may take a look at my page about refurbishing.
 To know more about how to operate this delicate camera follow this link.